-There are four Nova awards for Cub Scouts, Webelos Scouts, Boy Scouts, and Venturers.
+There are four Nova awards for Cub Scouts, Webelos Scouts, Scouts BSA, and Venturers.
 Each award covers one component of STEM - science, technology, engineering, or mathematics.

 For their first Nova award, Scouts earn the distinctive Nova award patch.
 After that, a Scout can earn three more Nova awards, each one recognized with a separate pi (Π) pin-on device that attaches to the patch.
 The patch and the three devices represent each of the four STEM topics-science, technology, engineering, and mathematics.

 The Supernova awards have more rigorous requirements than the Nova awards.
 The requirements and activities were designed to motivate youth and recognize more in-depth, advanced achievement in STEM-related activities.

 |For Wolf and Bear Cub Scouts:||Dr. Louis Alvarez Supernova Award|